 Biden's Immigration Reform Bill Introducing Eight-year Pathway to Citizenship

 When it comes to immigration, the US truly is a world leader.
-According to Pewresearch, the US has more immigrants than any other nation by a substantial margin, with around 50 million residents having been born in another country.
+According to Pew research, the US has more immigrants than any other nation by a substantial margin, with around 50 million residents having been born in another country.
 To put this into perspective, this means that around 20% of all international migrants live in the US.
 The same research also found that the US/Mexico border represents the largest corridor of migration on the planet.
 Indeed, it is estimated that 12 million Mexicans reside in the US.
 In terms of diversity, while the US is not technically number one for immigrant diversity (the UK is higher), it is still extremely high, scoring 91 out of 100 on the diversity index.
-The US also has a large number of undocumented migrants, estimated to be in the region of 3.2-3.6% of the total population (10.5m to 12m people).
-It is for this reason that new US president, Joe Biden, has focused on assisting the vast number of undocumented migrants living in the country.
+The US also has numerous undocumented migrants, estimated to be in the region of 3.2-3.6% of the total population (10.5 m to 12m people).
+It is for this reason that the new US president, Joe Biden, has focused on assisting the vast number of undocumented migrants living in the country.
 In this article, we will outline Joe Biden's Immigration Reform Bill, which will introduce an eight-year pathway to US citizenship.

 What Is The 2021 US Immigration Reform Bill?

 In the words of the White House announcement on the new Bill on 20th January 2021, "President Biden is sending a bill to Congress on day one to restore humanity and American values to our immigration system.
 The Bill provides hard-working people who enrich our communities every day and who have lived here for years, in some cases for decades, an opportunity to earn citizenship".